Commitment to Recruit, Educate, and Assist Teachers in Excellence (CREATE)

 Making a solid start

-Summer orientation program for new scholars (especially recommended for transfer students new to NC): This is designed to be a fun one-week long immersion camp occurring in August before the semester starts, capped at eight students per year.
+Summer orientation program for new scholars (especially recommended for transfer students new to NC): This is designed to be a fun one-week long immersion camp occurring in August before the semester starts.
 You will receive a stipend for attending this.
-During this time, we will work on team-building by exploring campus together, including meeting with staff at the Center for Student Success, Center for Career Development, and Student Health and Wellness.
-We will spend time discussing academic skills such as time management, how to use faculty as resources, classroom and lab expectations, etc. to help you to continue to thrive.
+During this time, we will work on team-building by exploring campus together and discussing academic skills such as time management, how to use faculty as resources, classroom and lab expectations, etc. to help you to continue to thrive.

 Monthly cohort meetings